 Seminar times: Monday, 9-11, S0.10 and Monday, 1-3, MS0.4

 Office hours (H3.35): Monday, 11-12 and Wednesday, 11-12

-This is a new module for 2021-22.
+This module was taught for the first time in 2021-22.
 Students interested in the political and gender history of Britain and/or Italy in the nineteenth century will enjoy this module.
 If you are planning to go on the Venice term in year 3, this module will give you some perspective of the connections between Britain and Italy in the nineteenth century.
 There is also the opportunity to explore areas such as art, literature, journalism and political activism.

 Assessment is via a blog post which focuses on the engagement of a particular actor, seminar participation and a 3000 word essay.

 This module was unlike anything I'd learnt before, so it was something completely new - I think this meant I was forced to do more intensive research and so I developed my skills in that area throughout the module.

 The seminars themselves have been great at sharing and discussing ideas about the module.
 I have learnt about a completely different topic with a new perspective.

 The unusual nature of how niche the course has been.
 I have liked studying something that you wouldn't find in a generic textbook.